christianalfoni/use-react-signals/README.md

 ## Component behavior

 By default `useState` causes all nested components to reconcile.
-With context `useState` will cause all consuming components and their nested components to reconcile.
+With context `useState` will cause all consuming components AND their nested components to reconcile.

 With `use-react-signal` your components do not reconcile by default.
 They rather observe by default.
-That means exposing a signal as a prop or on a context will not cause the component to reconcile, only accessing the signal value will.
+That means exposing a signal as a prop, or on a context, will not cause the component to reconcile, only accessing the signal value will.

 ## Context